Get Your Free 2026 Vacation Guide

 The park has 18 one-bedroom cabins, more than 70 lodge rooms, 44 campsites and a restaurant.
 But the kicker for me is the golf course.
 It's beautiful and fairly inexpensive by resort standards ($15 on weekdays and $20 on weekends; carts are $13 per person).

-The park is situated on Strom Thurmond Lake and offers a wide range of water activities including canoeing and kayaking as well as fishing.
+The park is situated on Strom Thurmond Lake and offers a wide range of water activities, including canoeing, kayaking and fishing.

 A very cool lodging option for visitors to Hickory Knob is the Gillebeau House, an 18th-century cabin that was home to French Huguenots and donated to the state in the 1980s by the family that had owned it for generations.